 GBIF has established itself as an essential infrastructure underpinning science and policy related to biodiversity.
 This is demonstrated by the growing volume of peer-reviewed research using data discovered and accessed through GBIF.

-Since 2008, more than one thousand research papers in academic journals have cited use of GBIF-mediated data, and the number has been rising year by year.
+Since 2008, more than 1,000 research papers in academic journals have cited use of GBIF-mediated data, and the number has been rising year by year.
 This is the strongest possible demonstration of the return on investment that GBIF Participant countries and organizations have made since 2001, building the GBIF informatics infrastructure and mobilizing data accumulated over 300 years of biological exploration of the planet.

 For examples of some interesting uses of GBIF-mediated data, visit our Featured data use section where the research is simply described, and you can find links to relevant biodiversity data served through this portal.
 You can also consult our annual GBIF Science Review and bimonthly Science Supplement accompanying the GBits newsletter.